GoogleChrome/web.dev/src/site/content/en/blog/at-property/index.md

 CSS variables) by giving them semantic meaning (tied to a syntax) and even fallback values, enabling CSS testing.

-## Writing Houdini Custom Properties
+## Writing Houdini custom properties

 Here's an example of setting a custom property (think: CSS variable), but now with a syntax (type), initial value (fallback), and inheritance statement (does it inherit the value from it's parent or not?).
-The current way to do this is through `CSS.RegisterProperty` in JavaScript, but in Chromium 85+, the `@property` syntax will be supported in your CSS files:
+The current way to do this is through `CSS.registerProperty()` in JavaScript, but in Chromium 85 and later, the `@property` syntax will be supported in your CSS files:

 <div class="w-columns">